aayushbist07/SecureChat/server/server.md

 Till this date:

-we have added some code to sockets (Socket Programming). we have implemented gui (Prajwal Chamlagain). we have done some research regarding qt and all.
+we have added some code to sockets (Socket Programming).\n we have implemented gui (Prajwal Chamlagain).\n we have done some research regarding qt and all.\n